JuliaLang/PackageCompiler.jl/docs/src/index.md

 ### Windows

-A suitable compiler will be automatically installed the first time it is neeed.
+A suitable compiler will be automatically installed the first time it is needed.